MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1704.md

 2. Click **Browse** to select the child task sequence.

 ## Reload boot images with current Windows PE version
-When you run **Update Distribution Points** on a selected boot image, you can now choose to reload the latest version of Windows PE (located in the installation directory of the Windows ADK) in the boot image.
-The **General** page of the wizard provides information about the latest Windows ADK version and the Windows ADK version currently in the boot image.
-You can use this information to help you decide whether to reload Windows ADK in the boot image.
+When you run **Update Distribution Points** on a selected boot image, you can now choose to reload the latest version of Windows PE (from the Windows ADK installation directory) in the boot image.
+The **General** page of the wizard provides information about the Windows ADK version installed on the site server and the Windows ADK version from which Windows PE was used in the boot image.
+You can use this information to help you decide whether to reload Windows PE in the boot image with the current version.

 ### To reload a boot image with the current Windows PE version

+1. In the Configuration Manager console, go to **Software Library** > **Operating Systems** > **Boot Images**.
-Go to the Boot Images node, select a boot image, and click Update Distribution Points.
-On the General page of the wizard, compare the displayed versions, and then select the checkbox to reload from Windows ADK.
+2. Select a boot image and click **Update Distribution Points**.
+3. On the **General** page of the wizard, select **Reload boot image using the current version of Windows PE from the installed Windows ADK.